tari-project/rfcs/src/RFC-0120_Consensus.md

 #### Kernel_mr
 [kernel_mr]: #kernel_mr "Kernel Merkle root"

-This is the Merkle root of the outputs.
+This is the Merkle root of the kernels.

 The kernel_mr MUST conform to the following: